shaylagrymaloski/mentHERship/README.md

-# SHAYLAs notes: client folder contains react app, server folder contains nodejs.
-To run the react application, cd into the client folder and run the react provided instructions below
+# mentHERship
+mentHERship is a networking site that aims provide a community for women and minorities in STEM.

+#Build Instructions
 (first run 'npm update' to make sure you have all of the packages in the client folder)

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).